tweag/haskell-training/material/domain.md

 ---

 Next we should try to define what `Answer`s look like.
-It could either contain a paragraph of text or an integer.
+They could either contain a paragraph of text or an integer.

 Try to define yourself an `Answer` type